 - Second, after accepting the terms and conditions and receiving authorization, the customer then provides their payment information and agrees to the amount they will pay.

 - In this last and final stage, the merchant starts charging the customer remotely on a yearly, monthly, weekly, or even daily schedule for an agreed-upon amount.

 Recurring billing schedules can have an expiration date, or they can be set up to continue indefinitely until the customer makes a change.

 What is billing software used for?

 Billing software makes it easier to manage and maintain repetitive tasks of your finance team with an automated solution.
-Some of the most basic utilities of billing software include:
+Some of the most basic utilities include:

 - Billing Management